1. How To Win Friends and Influence People by Dale Carnegie

 Readers put every task through this classification in order to figure out the most efficient schedule for their weekly planners.
 The idea is that one’s most important and most urgent tasks will always get done.

-This book is all about self-hate, and how self-hate is a main factor in stopping us from achieving our goals.
+This book is all about self-hate, and how self-hate is the main factor in stopping us from achieving our goals.

 29.The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You (10th Anniversary Edition) by John C. Maxwell